Near-maxima of the two-dimensional Discrete Gaussian Free Field: Main result

-where the expectation is with respect to~$Z^D$.
-Note that the limiting near extremal process~$\zeta^D$ is a measurable function of the field~$h^D$ and that so through~$Z^D$ in \eqref{E:2.3}.
-The extremal process~$\eta^D$ contains an additional degree of randomness due to Poisson sampling in \eqref{E:1.3a} and is thus \emph{not} measurable with respect to~$h^D$.
+Observe that the limiting near-extremal process~$\zeta^D$ is a measurable function of~$Z^D$ in~\eqref{E:2.3}, which in turn is a measurable function of the field~$h^D$.
+However, the extremal process~$\eta^D$ contains an additional degree of randomness due to Poisson sampling in~\eqref{E:1.3a} and is thus \emph{not} measurable with respect to~$h^D$.

 \begin{remark} The above conclusions assume a very specific (albeit canonical) discretization \eqref{E:2.1} of the continuum domain~$D\in\mathfrak D$.
 This is stricter than (but included in) the discretizations considered in \cite{BL1,BL2,BL3,BL4} where only